exonum/exonum-doc/src/get-started/data-proofs.md

 # Tutorial: How to Create a Service with Data Proofs

-This tutorial is an extended version of
-[How to Create a Service](create-service.md).
+This tutorial is an extended version of the tutorial [How to Create a Service](create-service.md).
 It shows how to create cryptographic proofs for data in Exonum and how to organize the corresponding data layout.